pivotal/docs-tap/scst-scan/tanzu-supply-chain/create-supply-chain-workload.hbs.md

 This renders a sample workload YAML that you can configure and put in a `workload.yaml`.

-For more information about how to create a workload, see [How to create a Workload](../../supply-chain/development/how-to/create-workloads.hbs.md).
+For more information about how to create a workload, see [Work with Workloads](../../supply-chain/development/how-to/discover-workloads.hbs.md).

 ### <a id="create-workload"></a> Create a workload